Skip to main content

 Netflix is not just growing the core by stretching into original content.
 It is has also invested in the core user-interface, with a major upgrade being rolled out in December 2016.
 This replaced static ‘poster images’ with custom-created preview videos that automatically play when you scroll over a title card.
 “The redesign encourages Netflix’s more than 93 million subscribers to serendipitously discover what to watch rather than tediously browse its catalog and wonder if something is worth sampling“, according this article.
 The upgrade was a company-wide initiative that took almost three years.
 As the article goes on to say, it “Demonstrates Netflix’s commitment to stand out from competitors such as Amazon for more than just content.

-In conclusion, Netflix is a supreme example of how to stretch in a way that supercharges the core by driving penetration.
+In conclusion, the Netflix brand is a supreme example of how to stretch in a way that supercharges the core by driving penetration.
 It will be interesting to see if they can keep up this performance given the intense competition from both Amazon and also cable networks like HBO, who are moving into streaming.